20 Engaging Activities for People With Dementia at Home

 Explore history through catalogs and magazines Before malls and big-box stores, people did most of their shopping from catalogs.
 They stayed up to date on news and trends with magazines.
 Try to find original copies or reprints of magazines they enjoyed in their younger years, like Life, Cosmopolitan, and the Sears and Roebuck catalog.
 Try Good Cooking or Old Farmer’s Almanac for seniors who used to spend time in the kitchen or work in the fields.

-Fulfilling activities for dementia patients
+Fulfilling activities for people with dementia at home

 Seniors with dementia, like all of us, enjoy the feeling of a job well done.
 Failure-free activities provide daily accomplishments and increase feelings of self-worth.
 Choose an activity based on the person’s level of cognitive decline — ideally something that will make them feel productive.